phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 non-secure Linux kernel running on Arm; Cortex-A cores using the TrustZone technology.

-OP-TEE is supported for the NXP i.MX8M series, NXP i.MX9 series and TI K3 SOC.
+OP-TEE is supported for the NXP i.MX8M series, NXP i.MX9 series and TI K3 SoC.
 This allows users who are interested in utilizing `OP-TEE <https://optee.readthedocs.io/en/latest/>`_ to use and test it on their devices.